-- denying foreign and temporary tax residents access to the CGT main residence exemption from 7:30PM (AEST) on 9 May 2017, however existing properties held prior to this date will be grandfathered until 30 June 2019 – see further on this here
+- denying foreign and temporary tax residents access to the CGT main residence exemption from 7:30PM (AEST) on 9 May 2017, however existing properties held prior to this date are grandfathered until 30 June 2020.
+See further on this here.

 - increasing the CGT withholding rate for foreign tax residents from 10 % to 12.5%, from 1 July 2017; and

 - reducing the CGT withholding threshold for foreign tax residents from $2 million to $750,000, from 1 July 2017.